gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - last week we began to look at 3 architectural views - code view, runtime view, management view

+### 3 things in architecture
-- **3 things in architecture** - we give many views that provide 3 things
+- we give many views that provide 3 things
   1. components
   2. connectors
   3. rationale for having the above to explain non-functional reqs

 ### Project Runtime Structure
-- many threads can run multiple methods from multiple classes
+- at runtime project can be **threads**, **processes**, **functional units** and **data units**
+- these elements ay run on the same or multiple computers
+- elements in code structures can implement or support multiple runtime elements (modules implement processes)
+- several code structure elements may implement or support single runtime element (many threads in different code units)
-- connectors at this level inherit atributes from their cource-code counterparts
+- connectors at this level inherit atributes from their source-code counterparts
   - **multiplicity** - one element may be connected to multiple other elements if it needs to invoke methods of multiple elements at runtime
   - **distance and connection media** - two connected elements may communicate in the same process/thread/computer
     - eg communication by optical cable OR LAN to the media